Nidhi194/AQI_Reporting_Tool/README.md

 ## 💡 Final Thought

-EnviroMonitor is more than a project — it’s a real-world solution prototype for environmental governance, combining technology, compliance, and data intelligence into one platform.
+EnviroMonitor is more than a project — it’s a real-world solution prototype for environmental governance, combining technology, compliance, and data intelligence into one platform..